rngantner/ExpInt/README.md

 # ExpInt

-ExpInt contains tools to aid in the implementaiton of exponential integrators.
+ExpInt contains tools to aid in the implementation of exponential integrators.
 A few algorithms, including the Exp4 algorithm (Hochbruck, Lubich, Selhofer) are implemented.

 ## Quickstart